seek-oss/skuba/CONTRIBUTING.md

 For more substantial features, please [submit an issue] first.
 This lets us evaluate whether the feature fits the direction of the project and discuss possible approaches.

-If you work at SEEK, start a discussion in [#skuba-development].
+If you work at SEEK, start a discussion in [#sig-backend-tooling].

 ---